Article by Bob Estrin

 It would be nice if we lived in a world where we could trust everyone.
 Art does not seem to be number one on a list of popular items to steal since it is harder to sell.
 I guess the scammer can still make a profit if it does not cost them anything or at most the shipping cost.
 I have never had a problem taking a credit card from someone I talked to on the phone with and did my own shipping.
 One would think most customers buying art from another country would also want the protection of purchasing using a credit card.

 Listed below is another sample email scam I received a few years ago.
 Notice that they also are asking for my web address and let you know that they want to pay by money order and that they have an urgent art order for me.
-Also the spelling and grammar is very bad for someone from Nevada.
-Most people believe money orders and cashier‘s checks are guaranteed but even if the bank looks at it and says it looks legit, if it ends up being fake, they are not worth the paper they are printed on.
+Also, the spelling and grammar are very bad for someone from Nevada.
+Most people believe money orders and cashier's checks are guaranteed but even if the bank looks at it and says it looks legit, if it ends up being fake, they are not worth the paper they are printed on.

 --------------------------------------